imagej/imagej.github.io/_pages/SPIM_Registration_on_cluster_deprecated.md

 description: test description
 ---

 {% include warning-box content='"""""Please Note: This version of the software is outdated.
-We highly recommend using the new [automated workflow](Automated_workflow_for_parallel_Multiview_Reconstruction ).
+We highly recommend using the new [automated workflow](Automated_workflow_for_parallel_Multiview_Reconstruction).
 It is much more user friendly, efficient and versatile using full automation of the processing"""""' %}

-{% include info-box name='Selective Plane Illumination Microscopy Registration on a cluster ' software='Fiji ' author='Stephan Saalfeld, Christopher Schmied, Pavel Tomancak ' maintainer='Pavel Tomancak ' filename='n.a. ' released='May 2013 ' latest-version='May 2013 ' category='[Registration](Category_Registration ) ' website=' [Pavel Tomancak"s homepage](http://www.mpi-cbg.de/research/research-groups/pavel-tomancak.html) ' %}= Introduction =
+{% include info-box name='Selective Plane Illumination Microscopy Registration on a cluster' software='Fiji' author='Stephan Saalfeld, Christopher Schmied, Pavel Tomancak' maintainer='Pavel Tomancak' filename='n.a.' released='May 2013' latest-version='May 2013' category='[Registration](Category_Registration)' website=' [Pavel Tomancak"s homepage](http://www.mpi-cbg.de/research/research-groups/pavel-tomancak.html)' %}= Introduction =

 Light sheet microscopy such as SPIM produces enormous amounts of data especially when used in long-term time-lapse mode.
 In order to view and in some cases analyze the data it is necessary to process them which involves registration of the views within time-points, correction of sample drift across the time-lapse registration, fusion of data into single 3d image per time-point which may require multiview deconvolution and 3d rendering of the fused volumes.
 Here we describe how to perform such processing in parallel on a cluster computer.